 Supply and demand

-When you desire or need something demand increases.
-When something is produced supply increases.
-According to the economic theory the price is determined where supply and demand meet.
+When you desire or need something the demand increases.
+When something is produced the supply increases.
+According to the economic theory; the price is determined where supply and demand meet.

 If supply goes down and demand remains the same, the price will go up.